 Krabi and the entire south of Thailand are just surrounded by waterfalls, and though most of them are inaccessible there are a couple you can reach in Krabi without too much effort.

-If you want a tour to this waterfall, which can also include stops at Wat Tum Sua (Tiger Cave Temple) and Wat Tum Sang Pet (Diamond cave temple) Buddhist temples, contact Son at Son’s Krabi Taxi service.
+If you want a tour of this waterfall, which can also include stops at Wat Tum Sua (Tiger Cave Temple) and Wat Tum Sang Pet (Diamond Cave Temple) Buddhist temples, contact Son at Son’s Krabi Taxi service.

 Hot Waterfall and Hot Springs